What is a Tempering Valve and Do I Need One?

-Given that the tempering valve regulation was introduced to prevent scalding from too hot water, you might worry about it failing and hurting your family during daily personal hygiene purposes.
+Given that the tempering valve regulation was introduced to avoid scalding from too hot water, you might worry about it failing and hurting your family during daily personal hygiene purposes.
 As water temperature increases, the contact time required to receive a third-degree burn decreases:

 - 70°C – 1 second for an adult, 0.5 seconds for a child

 - 60°C – 5 seconds for an adult, 1 second for a child